meuter/dotfiles/README.md

 . ~/.dotfiles/bootstrap.sh
 ```

-You then have access to dedicated `dotfiles` command:
+You then have access to a dedicated `dotfiles` command:

 ```
 ❯ dotfiles